 1. Basic Educational Opportunity Grants (BEOG): These are direct grants to students.
 Between Jan.
-1, 1978 and March 15, 1979, an undergraduate student may apply if she or he is enrolled on at least a half-time basis.
+1, 1979 and March 15, 1980, an undergraduate student may apply if she or he is enrolled on at least a half-time basis.

 Application is made directly to the Federal Government.
-To apply, the student must complete a form called "Application for Determination of Basic Grant Eligibility" for the 1978-79 academic year.
+To apply, the student must complete either a form called "Application for Determination of Basic Grant Eligibility" or a "Financial Aid Form" for the 1979-80 academic year.